PoterekM/Epicodus-track/README.md

 ## Support and contact details

-_If you have any feedback, feel free to email me at michelle@poterek.com_
+_If you have any feedback, feel free to email me at poterekm@gmail.com_

 ## Technologies Used